Anheurystics/Wyatt/docs/TUTORIAL.md

     draw tri using basic;
 }
 ```
-Since repeatedly uploading vertex data would be costly, uniforms are the best way to perform such operations
+Since repeatedly multiplying uploading vertex data would be costly, uniforms are the best way to perform such operations

 ![Rotated quad][spin_quad]